-Ollie Pearn had the pleasure of speaking with Emmanuel Pascart on this topic.
-Emmanuel Pascart is a graduate of ESCP Business School and Supelec.
-He was an intrapreneur for a long time without knowing it.
-For twenty years he has been creating, piloting and developing new ecosystems within large industrial groups in packaging and supply chain.
+Ollie Pearn spoke with Emmanuel Pascart for our ‘Consultants Corner’ segment titled ‘Intrapreneur vs Entrepreneur‘.
+Emmanuel Pascart graduated from ESCP Business School and Supelec.
+He worked as an intrapreneur for many years without realising it.
+For twenty years, he created and developed new ecosystems within large industrial packaging and supply chain groups.

 Q1.
 Why is being a great intrapreneur just as important as being a great entrepreneur?

 “Intrapreneur and entrepreneur are crucial drivers of innovation.
-Let’s take the Steve jobs example, he is probably the only guy to become the first entrepreneur and then intrapreneur in the same organisation.
-He began Apple and then was fired to only come back several years after as an intrapreneur to then launch Ipod and Ipad”.
+Let’s take the Steve Jobs example, he is probably the only guy to become the first entrepreneur and then intrapreneur in the same organisation.
+He began Apple and then was fired to only come back several years after as an intrapreneur to then launch Ipod and Ipad,” said Ollie Pearn on ‘Consultants Corner’.

 Q2.
 What is your biggest achievement as an intrapreneur?